 The main issue with wearing orthotics is that the inclusion of an insole in your shoe can create issues with the condition with some of your foot muscles.
 The intrinsic foot muscles that are located in the soles of your feet will work less because of the added support provided by insoles.
 If you don’t use these muscles when you walk or exercise, they will weaken over time, which could lead to other issues in the long run.

-There are many notable foot problems that can be aided by custom-made shoes and orthotics.
+There are many notable foot problems that can be aided by custom-made shoes and foot orthotics.
 While custom-made shoes are able to assist with nearly every foot problem that a person can experience, they are specifically designed to aid in alleviating the pain caused by severe foot problems.
 For instance, if you have a structural deformity in one or both of your feet, custom-made shoes could lessen your pain and discomfort.
 The same is true if you’ve experienced a traumatic injury to your lower limbs.

 In the event that you’ve been diagnosed with diabetes or arthritis, custom-made shoes can help you recover from the more serious complications caused by these conditions.
 For instance, a serious case of arthritis may lead to a substantial bone deformity, which can be tended to with custom-made shoes.
-As for orthotics, these custom insoles can alleviate conditions like:
+As for foot orthotics, these custom insoles can alleviate conditions like: